• Skip to primary navigation

 • 📖 Recipe

-These delicious potato egg muffins are made of fluffy eggs, tender yellow russet potatoes, aromatic chives, salt, black pepper and cooking oil!
+These delicious potato egg muffins are made of fluffy eggs, yellow russet potatoes, fragrant chives, salt, black pepper, and cooking oil!

 egg potato muffins

-The best part is that they're packed with protein and are super easy to make in one muffin pan with minimal ingredients!
+The best part is that they're packed with protein and are super easy to make in a muffin pan with minimal ingredients!

 Ingredients & Substitutes